zenomt/python-webid-oidc/README.md

 register one or more response types that include the `code` type); however, it is always generated and returned to the registrant.

+#### Insecure Mode
+By default the server marks its session cookies "`Secure`" so that the browser will only send them over HTTPS connections.
+To test the server without an HTTPS reverse proxy, you can use the `--insecure-mode` option.
+This will also allow dynamic registration of non-HTTPS redirect URIs (although a redirect URI of `http://localhost/...` is always allowed).
+Use of this option is **NOT RECOMMENDED** except for testing, and definitely not for sending valuable passwords unencrypted over the network.

 ### Changing Login and Consent Pages
 Simple Login and Consent pages are in the `./www` directory.
 You can make your own Login and Consent pages and place them either in the same directory,